 A. Preside at all meetings of the membership and Executive Board.

-B. Be an ex officio non-voting member of all committees with the exception of the
+B. Be an ex officio non-voting member of all committees.Cannot serve on the Elections Committee.

 D. Be responsible for the ongoing administration of the Caucus.